 TransUnion can only send us updated information about your accounts if the bank has already sent its monthly report.
 Consequently, there's sometimes a lag of a few of weeks between when you make a change to your account (like making a credit card payment or opening or closing a credit account) and when this information is reflected on your credit report.

 We recommend reviewing your credit report through NerdWallet every 30 days or so to check that the previous month's updates were made properly.
 You can check in as frequently as you like, but since banks only do their reporting about your accounts once each month, a few weeks may go by before you see anything new.

 See this NerdWallet article for more information about how often your credit scores change.

 You should also know...

-- NerdWallet sends registered users an email if their credit score changes by 10 points or more, making it easy to keep an eye on your credit-building progress and catch unexpected updates quickly.
+- NerdWallet sends registered users an email if their credit score changes by 10 points or more, making it easy to keep an eye on your credit-building progress and catch unexpected changes quickly.